lareaulab/Trias/README.md

 ## Reverse Translation

 Trias generates optimized codon sequences from protein input using a pretrained model.
 You can use the checkpoint hosted on Hugging Face (lareaulab/Trias) or a local model directory.
-It supports execution on both CPU and GPU (automatically detected).
+It supports execution on both CPU and GPU.
 And we provide both greedy decoding and beam search for flexible output control.

 Greedy decoding selects the most likely token at each step, it's faster and deterministic.
 Beam search explores multiple candidate paths and is better for longer or complex proteins, but is also slower.